-ESO Xbox Sales is a sale history database, not necessarily a price guide.
+ESO Xbox Sales is a sale history database, not a price guide.
 It is imperative that users of this tool recognize the difference.
-The prices you see in the item lists are harvested from the sales history of trading guilds each week, meaning we show what items actually sold for, not what they are listed for.
+The prices you see in the item lists are harvested from the sales history of trading guilds each week, meaning we show what items sold for, not what they are listed for or what you should sell them for.
 Just because an item is listed for a certain price in a trader, doesn’t mean someone is actually willing to pay that price.

 While we strive to provide a relevant snapshot of the community’s current market, it is important to acknowledge there are multiple options for finding accurate pricing.
 You can manually search through traders to see what items are currently listed for and there are plenty of knowledgeable traders willing to lend their expertise.
 Then you have pricing websites and apps.
 What makes ESO Xbox Sales stand out above others is that our data is pulled directly from trading guilds’ sales history.
 Every sale entered in the database is an actual in game transaction and is completely void of any personal interpretation or suggestion.